awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Percentage of contacts removed from the queue between 0 and *X* after being added to it \(Service Level\)\.
 A contact is removed from the queue when one of the following occurs: an agent answers the call, the customer abandons the call, or the customer requests a call back\.

 For X, you can can choose from pre\-set times in seconds: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.

+### Custom service levels<a name="custom-service-level-real-time"></a>

+You can also create custom service level metrics\.
+You can also choose from additional durations, such as minutes, hours, or days\.

+You can add up to 10 custom service levels per report\.

+The maximum duration for a custom service level is 7 days\.
+That's because in Amazon Connect you can't have a contact that goes longer than 7 days\.

 ## Staffed<a name="staffed-real-time"></a>